LukasKnuth/dotfiles/vscode/README.md

 This app is a bit silly: it stores its user configuration in different places for Linux/macOS.
 This makes it very hard to get it working with stow.

+1. Install VSCode (maybe through `brew`?)
+2. Run it once and close it again
+3. `stow vscode` to get personal settings
+4. `vscode/install-extensions.sh` to install extensions
+5. Done

 ## How it's done

 Instead of using the default directory for user data, we set one explicitly with the `--user-data-dir` argument.